 I used to use a stockpot but it takes approx 3-4 times longer.
-I make stock frequently and time is precious to me, so I invested in one of these beauties.
+I make stock frequently and time is precious to me, so I invested in a pressure cooker.
 I’ve used it just about every week for almost 20 years.
 You must not fill more than 2/3 full.

 Invest in one of these.
 They’re indispensable when you want to separate the fat from your stock.
 Alternatively, leave the stock with fat in a box in the fridge.
 When cold, skim off the fat.
 You could use the fat for roasting or frying.

 Put everything in a pot with enough cold water to cover the bones.
 Leave enough room above to bring to the boil without it boiling over.
 If using a pressure cooker, remember to not fill more than 2/3 full.